 To discover more about Jordan Azcune visit his website.

 The 2017 Brisbane Street Arts Festival & ReForm

-Jordan Azcune is just one of many emerging and established artists that will be featured at BSAF.
-This cultural and creative festival, starting on the 11th February and running till the 3rd March, will be a rich experience of colour, sound and movement.
+Jordan Azcune is just one of many emerging and established artists who featured at BSAF.
+This cultural and creative festival was a rich experience of colour, sound and movement.

-A particularly exciting part of the 2017 BSAF program is ReForm: Art in Public Spaces.
+A particularly exciting part of the 2017 BSAF program was ReForm: Art in Public Spaces.
 This exhibition will feature a number of installations from QUT students, graduates, staff and alumni.

-The program not only exhibits site-specific work, but also a number of workshops open to the public and school programs, in order to encourage community based learning pathways.
-These workshops include the Bambuild workshop, where participants will work to weave with plants and bamboo, ‘Print It, Wear It’, ‘Out of Character, A Type Workshop’, ‘Slap Ups’, and more.
-Check out the BSAF timetable to see what’s on and register here.
+The program not only exhibited site-specific work, but also a number of workshops open to the public and school programs, in order to encourage community based learning pathways.
+These workshops included the Bambuild workshop, where participants worked to weave with plants and bamboo, ‘Print It, Wear It’, ‘Out of Character, A Type Workshop’, ‘Slap Ups’, and more.

 For more information on ReForm visit this link.